a miniature ship 110 affordable hotels in Belfast

 Literally steps away from Ulster Hall, this is a convenient location if you want to see the sites in and around this area, including the Waterfront Hall, the Cathedral Quarter, and Victoria Square.

-The Clayton Hotel is located minutes away from the Great Victoria Street Railway Station.
+The Clayton Hotel is located minutes away from Grand Central Station, once the home of Great Victoria Street Railway Station, which was Belfast’s first railway terminus.

 8. The Titanic Hotel Belfast